 Studies reveal a higher rate of treatment success for clients with mood disorders when medication and psychotherapy is combined.
 Medication can be prescribed by an MD and is given when more immediate relief of symptoms is desired or required.
 Some people present in the depressed stage and others in the manic stage.
 Since not everyone has the same symptoms, medication is given to fit the needs of each particular patient.

-In therapy we can discuss your symptoms and evaluate if you are experiencing or have a history of Bipolar disorder.
-Then we can discuss the treatment options – schedule an appointment.
+In therapy, we can discuss the management of your symptoms and evaluate if you are experiencing or have a Bipolar disorder.
+There are many ways to learn to work with and manage it.
 If you choose medication, I have several psychiatrists that will work with us to treat your immediate symptoms.
-I can identify combine cognitive and behavioral methods that apply for you to give you a better understanding of how to manage your symptoms.
-BiPolar Disorder Therapy will be a place to:
+We can identify a combination of cognitive and behavioral methods to give you a better understanding of how to manage your symptoms.

 1) Identify psychosocial stressors and how to recognize, manage,